 4 Types of Lighting for Architecture Photography

-In Lighting, we can rate and categorized lighting as good and bad lighting.
+In Lighting, we can rate and categorize lighting as good and bad lighting.
 So here goes:

 Sidelight is when light is directed from the side of the frame.
 This lighting is the ideal form of natural lighting because of many reasons:

 - Sidelight creates the strongest form of shadow that gives a three-dimensional view of the photo.

 - Sidelight has many colors (red, orange, yellow) which are nice for color photography.

 - Sidelight gives a solid impression to an object. the sun that creates more contrast shadow gives the impression to an object.
 It also shows texture to object.

 To achieve sidelight, the photo has to be taken around morning or evening when the sun is still around the horizon.
 The direction of the camera has to be around north or south (or anywhere as long it is beside the sun).

 #2 Front Light

 The front light is when light is directed from the front of the frame.
 This lighting is quite complicated and can go both ways, like good lighting and also bad lighting.

 It is bad because the front light hardly creates a shadow on an architecture that makes the architecture looks three dimensions in a photo.
 It also reduces contrast, which is bad if you want to show a different part of the architecture.
 If it did wrong, a photo with a front light might end up flat and boring.

 It can also be good if the front light is done in the right way.
 Front light can create solid color to object.
 It can also give a solid impression of the object if that is what you wanted.

 To achieve good front light, the photo has to be taken around sunset or sunrise, when the sun is still around the horizon.
 Avoid the time when the sun rises enough (usually around mid-morning to mid-afternoon).
 The direction of the camera is behind the sun.

 #3 Above Light